-This Marmot Force 2p Tent Review is about the 2017 version of the famous backpacking tent.
+This Marmot Force 2p Tent Review is about the new version of the famous backpacking tent.
 This is an ultra-lightweight freestanding 3-season quality tent.

 Key features & benefits